-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approves the rider to agreement between Sachem Central School District and TPR Education, LLC d/b/a The Princeton Review to provide SAT and ACT review classes and course materials to students.
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Volpe, seconded by Ms. Wottawa, and approved unanimously (5-0) to approve the rider to agreement between Sachem Central School District and TPR Education, LLC d/b/a The Princeton Review to provide SAT and ACT review classes and course materials to students.
 Tuition for the classes is to be paid directly to TPR Education by the students.
 The term of this agreement shall be from July 1, 2018 to June 30, 2019.
 This agreement has been reviewed and approved by the school district's attorney."